jyn514/configparse/README.md

 Files are treated according to their extension: `config.json` will be parsed as JSON, `myconf.yml` will be parsed as YAML.

-- TODO: files without an extension currently give a warning and are not parsed.
-- TODO: allow library uses to set a default file format when extension is missing
+If a file does not have an extension, it will be parsed according to the default file format.
+This is preset to JSON, but can be changed by applications.

 ### Configuration Directory